BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 But since our goal is to make a super-fast sort, let's break down the barriers and start <i>merging</i> them together (hahaha).
 Here are the components you can safely pull out from the inner loop:

-    for each size 16, 32, 64, 128, ... count
+    for each size 16, 32, 64, 128, ... power_of_two
     >   calculate block_size, block_count, etc.
     >   pull out unique values to fill two of the blocks (buffers)

-        for each chunk of the array of that size get the ranges for A and B if (A[last] <= B[first])
+        for each chunk of the array of that size, up to power_of_two get the ranges for A and B if (A[last] <= B[first])
                 the data was already in order, so we're done!